Help Desk Software For Schools: Why You Need it And How to Choose One

 Did you think we were going to begin with any other option?
 We have enough confidence to start with our tool not only because we built it but also because we can prove it fits perfectly with schools.

-One of the main things that make InvGate Service Desk such a powerful tool is the combination of flexibility, customization, and ease of use.
+One of the main things that make InvGate Service Management such a powerful tool is the combination of flexibility, customization, and ease of use.

 • Self-service capabilities to create a knowledge base, self-service portal, and service catalog to give end-users the autonomy to search, solve, and submit issues.

-• Automation and workflows to eliminate routine tasks and build your school processes so that your team doesn't waste time on meaningless tasks and no step is missing to fulfill an activity.
+• Automation and workflows to eliminate routine and repetitive tasks and build your school processes so that IT teams doesn't waste time on meaningless tasks and no step is missing to fulfill an activity.

 • Customizable dashboards and reports to keep a close eye on your department's performance, track the most relevant service desk metrics, and share reports as you need.

-• Native and third-party integrations to connect InvGate Service Desk to the tools you need; this includes a Virtual Agent for Microsoft Teams, but also integrations with user provider services, Zapier, and more (you can find them all in this integration cheat sheet).
-Plus, if you also have InvGate Insight connected to the service desk, you can integrate Mobile Device Management solutions (Google Endpoint Management and Jamf School).
+• Native and third-party integrations to connect InvGate Service Management to the tools you need; this includes a Virtual Agent for Microsoft Teams, but also integrations with user provider services, Zapier, and more (you can find them all in this integration cheat sheet).
+Plus, if you also have InvGate Asset Management connected to the service desk, you can integrate Mobile Device Management solutions (Google Endpoint Management and Jamf School).

 • Multi-department integration and multi-site support capabilities to manage various areas of the school (IT, HR, Maintenance, etc.) and numerous buildings in one place.